-This page presents the relative placement of the average Skill Set scores for each of the Respondent Groups.
-Each Skill Set is shown with its appropriate Management competency.
+This page presents the relative placement of the average Skill Set score for each of the respondent groups.
+Each Skill Set is shown with its appropriate Universal Management Competency.

 SURVEY SUMMARY OF THE 70 ITEMS

 The ratings for each individual question are shown for easy analysis.
 Notice that the ratings for each CheckPoint survey are grouped together and separated by the dotted line.
 For each CheckPoint survey, should there be a variance of 3 or more points between groups on a given question a flag will appear with that group's identifying letter on it.
 You should pay close attention to these questions because this wide variance will have had an impact on the average.